hutstep/product-website/README.md

 # Product website
-This is a product website for affiliate marketing.
+This is a product website for affiliate marketing built with Node.js, Express, MongoDB, Jade and Bootstrap.

 A `.env` file with the following structure must be placed in the root directory.
 ```